Texas Homesteader ~

 Ingredients

-- 1 box Yellow cake mix (I prefer spice cake mix)
+• 1 box Cake mix (I prefer spice cake mix but can use yellow cake mix too)

 Add'l ingredients depending upon your cake mix instructions:

-- 1-3 eggs depending upon your cake mix requirements (3 eggs for my homemade cake mix - see your cake mix directions for amount)
+• 1-3 eggs depending upon your cake mix requirements (see your cake mix directions for amount of eggs)

-- Vegetable oil or butter depending upon your cake mix requirements (1 stick melted butter for my homemade cake mix - see your cake mix directions for amount)
+• Vegetable oil or butter depending upon your cake mix requirements (see your cake mix directions for amount of oil or butter)

 Instructions